koesterlab/teaching-data-analysis-visualization-reproducibility/source/python.rst

 * comparison operators: ``==`` (equal), ``!=`` (not equal), ``<`` (less than), ``>`` (greater than), ``<=`` (less than or equal), ``>=`` (greater than or equal)
 * logical operators: ``and``, ``or``, ``not``
 * assignment operators: ``=`` (assign a value to a variable), ``+=`` (add a value to a variable), ``-=`` (subtract a value from a variable), ``*=`` (multiply a variable by a value), ``/=`` (divide a variable by a value)

+.. admonition:: Exercise

+    Not all of these operators are available for all primitive data types.
+    Try to guess and explain which ones are available for which data type.
+    Below, verify your guesses in the notebook.

+All of these operators can also be defined for arbitrary classes.
+One has to check which of them are available in the documentation of the respective class.

 Programming Python with Jupyter notebooks
 =========================================